 - Another person with authority and control over funds to direct their disbursement.

 The IRS considers willfulness to exist when the responsible person was aware or should have been aware that the payroll taxes were not being paid.
 Using available funds to pay other creditors and failing to pay payroll taxes is an indication of willfulness.

 If the IRS assesses the TFRP against you as a responsible person you must make arrangements to pay, otherwise they can take collection action against you, including filing a federal tax lien and levying or seizing your personal assets.

 Payroll Tax Resolution

 Our tax resolution specialists will review and analyze both your business and personal finances, discuss all your options, and implement the solution that best resolves your payroll tax issues.
 With the help of our tax resolution specialists, your problems arising from unpaid payroll taxes will soon be a distant memory.

 Call us today for help with your Payroll Taxes!

 With over 30 years of experience, our tax professionals are here to help you obtain relief from your tax problems.
 Let our team of CPAs help settle your tax debt for the lowest amount permitted and solve IRS problems such as bank levy, IRS audits, wage garnishments, unfiled tax returns, IRS liens and payroll tax penalties.
-Proudly serving Boca Raton, Plantation, West Palm Beach and elsewhere throughout Florida.
-Schedule your Free Consultation today!
+Proudly serving Boca Raton, Florida and elsewhere throughout the U.S. Call for your Free Consultation today!